JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2019***

-Answering the question "what is test & assurance?" using BJSS' capability culture as an example.
+Examining “what is test & assurance?” using BJSS’ capability culture as an example.

 ![What is Test & Assurance?](./assets/img/test-talks/owasp-talk.jpeg)